broadinstitute/VariantBam/docs/syntax.rst

     region@/home/unix/jwala/myvcf.vcf,mate,pad:1000
     #### I want to keep all the reads (this the default).
 Ill be explicit with the "every" keyword
     rule@every
-    #### Now I have a BED file which gives a list of exons.
+    #### I might also have a BED file which gives a list of exons.
 In here, I just want to keep "variant" reads
     #### so I can specify something like:
     region@/home/unix/jwala/myexonlist.bed
     rule@y!isize:[100,600];!unmapped;!unmapped_mate